SnowBroScott/emberhold-canonical/docs/status.md

 Switching into a PIN-less adult profile hard-gates correctly.
 The "active member" switch is cosmetic, not a security boundary — physical possession of an unlocked parent session = parent authority.
 In the shared-session model a device-kid holds the owner's ambient parent JWT. **This is intra-household, not cross-tenant** — `current_family_id()` derives server-side from `auth.uid()`.
 Accepted for household use. **Three findings are ignored or downgraded *because of* this boundary.** Deciding the own-session-vs-per-member-auth fork revives all three.
 The fork is parked.

+**⚠️ Sharpened 2026-07-30:** the boundary is why `quests.approved_by` accepting any in-family profile id is tolerable rather than critical.
+It is not why it is *correct*.
+Redemption now does better on the same surface, which is the argument for eventually sweeping quests toward it.

 ---

 ## 🔵 THE BUILD MODEL — holding

+- **A 🔴 WITH NO CONSUMER IS NOT A 🔴.
+(NEW — 2026-07-30.)** The redemption item was carried as first-prompt-of-the-next-window on a breached-deadline framing and a PIN-screen promise. **Nothing read the column.** Second instance of *severity in a doc outliving its evidence*, and the first where **Scott caught it, not recon** — jAIne briefed execution instead of testing whether the item deserved the slot. **Before writing a prompt for a carried 🔴, ask what reads it.**
+- **THE FIX WAS RIGHT AND THE REASON WAS WRONG.
+(NEW — 2026-07-30.)** It shipped because it cost ~1 credit, added zero taps, and stopped a recurring re-litigation — not because the deadline mattered. **Recording the real reason is what stops the next session re-arguing it from the old one.**
+- **A PRESCRIPTION IN THE SPEC IS STILL A HYPOTHESIS.
+(NEW — 2026-07-30.)** `master-spec.md` said "quest approval's behavior is the correct one and redemption moves to match it." **D4 killed it** — quest approval never validates that `approved_by` names an adult. **A recon briefed to disprove killed a line in canon, which is the mechanism working.**
+- **AN ADULT PROFILE ID IS NOT ALWAYS A USER ID.
+(NEW — 2026-07-30.)** `create_adult_profile` mints profiles with no `auth.users` row. **`has_role()` would have false-negatived the exact co-parent the fix exists to record.** Lovable caught this; jAIne had flagged it as pedantry. **Two kinds of adult exist and any check that conflates them is wrong for one of them.**
+- **A DEFAULTED PARAMETER DOES NOT REPLACE A FUNCTION.
+(NEW — 2026-07-30.)** `CREATE OR REPLACE` with an added `DEFAULT NULL` arg creates a **second overload**, and existing one-arg calls then fail as ambiguous. **Drop, recreate, re-grant.**
+- **WHEN THERE IS NO GLASS, VERIFY THE DATA.
+(NEW — 2026-07-30.)** Nothing renders `decided_by`, so "verified on the glass" was structurally unavailable. **The standard is the live artifact, not the screen** — and an agent's shipped-report is neither.
-- **TWO BUGS THAT CANCEL ARE WORSE THAN ONE THAT SHOWS.
-(NEW — 2026-07-29.)** The marker's read and write are both account-holder-scoped.
-Wrong in the *same direction*, so nothing misbehaves — and fixing either alone produces an infinite loop. **Divergence announces itself; cancellation hides.** Distinct from the `isActiveQuest` pattern and mislabelling it as that would teach the wrong lesson.
+- **TWO BUGS THAT CANCEL ARE WORSE THAN ONE THAT SHOWS.** The marker's read and write are both account-holder-scoped. **Divergence announces itself; cancellation hides.**
-- **A GUARD WRITTEN FOR ONE AUDIENCE WILL MEET ANOTHER.
-(NEW — 2026-07-29.)** The arrival gate exempted `/first-run/` because it was written for joiners, who never touch `/onboarding/`. **The creator case didn't exist until the constant flipped, and then it shipped live.**
+- **A GUARD WRITTEN FOR ONE AUDIENCE WILL MEET ANOTHER.**
-- **DON'T FENCE THE FILE THAT HOLDS THE FIX.
-(NEW — 2026-07-29.)** jAIne's DO-NOT-BUILD list said "do not touch `FirstRunGate`," meaning the profile-resolution bug — but the route exemption lives in the same file. **The switch was armed and the panel it controls was taped over.**
-- **SWEEP THE CLASS ONLY WHEN IT IS ONE.
-(NEW — 2026-07-29.)** jAIne's first dots prompt said "derive from a single source of truth," which would have collapsed three deliberately different registry lengths and broken a correct joiner trail. **The sweep instinct is right by default and wrong when the instances differ on purpose.**
-- **"SYNCS TO `origin/main` BEFORE READING" IS NOT SELF-ENFORCING.
-(NEW — 2026-07-29.)** Code's local clone was **16 commits stale** and found out at push time, not before reading.
-Clean rebase, fix re-verified, no harm — but the recon and the edit were both made against a stale file. **Same shape as the install screen "missing" on a stale device.**
+- **DON'T FENCE THE FILE THAT HOLDS THE FIX — OR THE ONE THE FIX DEPENDS ON.** *(Extended 2026-07-30: the recon DO-NOT was scoped to edits, not reads, specifically so the profile-resolution surface could be examined without being touched.
+That is the correct shape.)*
+- **SWEEP THE CLASS ONLY WHEN IT IS ONE.** *(`deny_redemption` was a genuine class member and got the parameter; the wall deny UI was not invented to use it.)*
+- **"SYNCS TO `origin/main` BEFORE READING" IS NOT SELF-ENFORCING.** Report the hashes first, before reading.
-- **STALE LOCAL BITS MIMIC A MISSING FEATURE.** Verify the deployed/pulled commit before diagnosing.
+- **STALE LOCAL BITS MIMIC A MISSING FEATURE.**
-- **RIGHT-SIZE THE GUIDANCE TO THE GESTURE.** The bloat instinct wears a thoroughness costume.
+- **RIGHT-SIZE THE GUIDANCE TO THE GESTURE.** *(Nine reads were briefed where four would have done.
+Trimming AFTER Scott had already fired the brief is the wrong sequence for a right-sizing.)*
-- **UNBUNDLE WELDED ASSUMPTIONS.** "Service worker = installable PWA" was two jobs fused in a doc.
-- **NAME EVERY CONSUMER OF A ROUTE BEFORE REMOVING IT.**
+- **UNBUNDLE WELDED ASSUMPTIONS.** · **NAME EVERY CONSUMER OF A ROUTE BEFORE REMOVING IT.**
-- **A GUARD THAT PROTECTS A ROUTE CAN BREAK THE FLOW THAT USES IT.**
-- **"INERT" IS NOT ONE BEHAVIOR.** *Don't fire* versus *don't block*.
+- **A GUARD THAT PROTECTS A ROUTE CAN BREAK THE FLOW THAT USES IT.** · **"INERT" IS NOT ONE BEHAVIOR.**
 - **DELETING A FEATURE MADE THE PRODUCT BETTER.**
-- **A CLAIM ABOUT CODE IS NOT VERIFIED BY THE AGENT'S SUMMARY OF IT.** Read the consumer, not the helper.
+- **A CLAIM ABOUT CODE IS NOT VERIFIED BY THE AGENT'S SUMMARY OF IT.**
 - **RECON CAN KILL YOUR RECOMMENDATION, AND THAT IS THE POINT.**
-- **PLAIN-SPEAK THE PROBLEM BEFORE BUILDING THE FIX.**
-- **SEVERITY IN A DOC OUTLIVES THE EVIDENCE FOR IT.**
+- **PLAIN-SPEAK THE PROBLEM BEFORE BUILDING THE FIX.** · **SEVERITY IN A DOC OUTLIVES THE EVIDENCE FOR IT.**
 - **RLS AND GRANTS ARE TWO GATES, NOT ONE.**
 - **FIX THE MECHANISM, NOT THE INSTANCE.** · **BUILD THE FRAME BEFORE THE CONTENT.** · **DECOMPOSE BEFORE YOU PROMOTE.**
 - **Fetch the canon before producing anything.** · **A prompt's DO-NOT-BUILD list is not self-enforcing.**